 Opportunities also exist for part-time employment both on and off campus.
 For information and financial aid application forms, contact the University's Office of Student Financial Aid.

-Students who complete the M.S. in health policy will have acquired the subject matter expertise and methodological skills sought by academic institutions, government agencies, and private and nonprofit organizations engaged in health policy analysis, development, and implementation.
-Additionally, students will be prepared to pursue doctoral studies in health policy, health services research, and other closely related fields.
+Graduates will have acquired the subject matter expertise and methodological skills sought by academic institutions, government agencies, and private and nonprofit organizations engaged in health policy analysis, development, and implementation.
+Additionally, graduates will be prepared to pursue doctoral studies in health policy, health services research, and other closely related fields.